jnorris-cs/norris-loans/README.md

 | `yarn test`        | runs tests                       |
 | `yarn test:update` | runs tests and updates snapshots |

+## testing

+enter `bad` into string fields or a number containing `99` in money fields to simulate an api error.

 ## Points of interests

 Business logic is consolidated into two places.